WordPress/plugin-check/readme.txt

 = [0.2.2] 2023-11-XX =

+* Enhancement - Include support for Windows Servers.
+* Enhancement - Avoid using PHP CLI directly, which enables plugin developers to use PCP in a variety of new environments.
 * Fix - Remove extra period on the end of the sentence for Phar warning.
 Props @bordoni, @pixolin. [#275](https://github.com/10up/plugin-check/pull/265)

 = [0.2.1] 2023-09-22 =